-Another reader recalls reading the story set in a Vietnamese village just leveled by U.S. ground forces.
-An American medic is tending two just-orphaned children, the one desperately in need of a battlefield transfusion if she’s to pull through.
-The little boy submits to having his blood taken to put into his sibling even though he believes this will kill him.
-In this version, some plausibility is gained from the presence of a language barrier, forcing the critical exchanges to take place in pidgin.
+Another reader recalled reading the story set in a Vietnamese village just leveled by U.S. ground forces.
+An American medic was tending two just-orphaned children, the one desperately in need of a battlefield transfusion if she was to pull through.
+The little boy submitted to having his blood taken to put into his sibling even though he believed this would kill him.
+In that version, some plausibility was gained from the presence of a language barrier, forcing the critical exchanges to take place in pidgin.

-Undeniably, however, the oldest sighting surfaces in a 1925 Mary Pickford film, Little Annie Rooney.
-Upon hearing her beloved brother has been shot in a gun battle, Annabelle Rooney (32-year-old Mary Pickford playing the part of a 12-year-old) rushes to the hospital to offer herself up for a life-saving transfusion, even though she thinks the procedure will kill her.
+Undeniably, however, the oldest sighting surfaced in a 1925 Mary Pickford film, Little Annie Rooney.
+Upon hearing her beloved brother had been shot in a gun battle, Annabelle Rooney (32-year-old Mary Pickford playing the part of a 12-year-old) rushed to the hospital to offer herself up for a life-saving transfusion, even though she thought the procedure would kill her.

 Whatever the online story’s source, it is typical of many glurgerific offerings: the sticky-sweet surface message masks a darker reading of the same tale.
 What should we make of the idea that a little boy believed his parents loved his sister far more than they loved him, and would happily throw away his life for hers?